mgusmano/builder/README.md

 ### 1.0.0

 Initial release of ...
+This is where we can provide more details...

 ### 1.0.1

 Fixed issue #.
+This is where we can provide more details...

 ### 1.1.0

 Added features X, Y, and Z.
+This is where we can provide more details...

 -----------------------------------------------------------------------------------------------------------
 ## Following extension guidelines